dain98/Minccino/README.md

 Q: Will you add tracking?
 A: No.
 Q: Why not?
-A. There are already plenty of Discord bots that spam the osu!
+A: There are already plenty of Discord bots that spam the osu!
 API over and over to track a couple plays--I don't want to spam it any more than needed.
 If you need tracking you can simply just use BoatBot or owo bot(ily Stevy).
 Q: But-
 A: Bro no means no what the fuck